Due Diligence – Why, What, When, How, and Where?

 We approach each project as a unique problem and try to find customized solutions.
-We realize that not all customers have the same needs, experience, or resources.
-By asking the right questions upfront and framing problems in the right context, we find a balance between effective solutions and cost.
-Our effective problem-solving approach begins and ends with undertaking each step in a continuous consultation and dialogue with our customers:
+We realize that not all customers have similar needs, experiences, or resources.
+By asking the right questions upfront and framing problems in the proper context, we balance effective solutions and cost.
+Our practical problem-solving approach begins and ends with undertaking each step in continuous consultation and dialogue with our customers:

 - Problem Definition – What is the issue?
 What is at stake?
-Is it safety related?
-Is it a known issue ?or Is the problem company specific?
-Is it an isolated event or recurring problem?
+Is it safety-related?
+Is it a known issue?
+Or Is the problem company-specific?
+Is it an isolated event or a recurring problem?
 What has changed?

 - Research – Is the problem a known issue in industry?
 Are there any known solutions?
 Is it necessary to conduct testing?
 What is the prior art?

 - Approach – Do we have the means or experience to solve the given problem?
 What techniques can we apply?
 Why?
 Which tests must be carried out?
 In which order?

 - Sample and Instruction Submission – Discuss the problem and approach with the customer and educate them about expectations and alternatives.
 Get their approval.

 - Progress Updates – Keep the client informed at each stage and determine if any course change is required.